 5. The SMF sends DDN failure to UPF and the UPF discards data packets.

 6. The AMF shall set the "Notify on availability after DDN failure" flag.
+The AMF also schedules a CN paging for next possible UE paging occasion.

 7. When UE enters CM-CONNECTED mode, the AMF notes that UE is available and that the Notify-on-availability-after-DDN-failure flag for the UE is set.